intel/vscode-oneapi-devcloud-connector/README.md

 ![image](https://github.com/intel-innersource/frameworks.ide.vscode.extensions.oneapi-devcloud-connect/assets/40661523/22faa42a-cb5c-43ab-b37e-f7ad63f37e6c)

 3. You may be asked “Are you connecting via proxy?”
-If so, select “No”.
-Connecting via a proxy is not currently available.
+If you use direct Internet access, select “No”.
+If you are behind an SSH proxy, select "Yes".

 ![image](https://github.com/intel-innersource/frameworks.ide.vscode.extensions.oneapi-devcloud-connect/assets/40661523/3c45a5b8-7cbc-45d3-880d-2fd7c1feba08)